Greenwich CT: A Cheap Getaway?

 STAY: Greenwich Hyatt

-Perhaps you’ll hear echoes of the beat of the old Conde Nast Publishing presses as they churned out Glamour, Better Homes and Gardens, Vanity Fair, and other national glossies in what is currently one of the most park-like hotel lobbies in the world.
+At Greenwich Hyatt Regency, perhaps you’ll hear echoes of the beat of the old Conde Nast Publishing presses as they churned out Glamour, Better Homes and Gardens, Vanity Fair, and other national glossies in one of the most park-like hotel lobbies in the country.

 Known as “Greenwich’s lobby,” this human terrarium suggests a tropical paradise with living banana trees, palm trees, coursing streams, Koi ponds, and waterfalls.
 The Gazebo Lounge is to Greenwich what the Grand Central Station Information Booth is to New York.
 THE place to meet.
-Newly renovated, gently priced rooms in seawater blues, driftwood tans have a fresh, classic Coastal New England touch.
-Rates $116- $239.
+Decently priced rooms have a fresh, classic Coastal New England vibe.

 Author